alexandre-touret/rest-apis-versioning-workshop/docs/06-authorization.md

 ## TL;DR: What are you going to learn in this chapter?

+> [!IMPORTANT]
-This chapter covers the following topics:
+> This chapter covers the following topics:

-1. Pinpointing the impacts on authorization
+> 1. Pinpointing the impacts on authorization
-2. Enforcing API versions restrictions with OAUTHv2 scopes
+> 2. Enforcing API versions restrictions with OAUTHv2 scopes
+>

 While versioning secured APIs, there is usually one impact we miss at the beginning: security, especially authorization.
 If you apply authorization policies on your whole platform using for instance, [ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control) or [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) approaches, you must take care about it.